-- 39. (1) A filer requesting that the CSA regulators hold an application and supporting materials in confidence during the application review process should provide a substantive reason for the request in its application. - (2) Any request for confidentiality should explain why the request is reasonable in the circumstances and not prejudicial to the public interest and when any decision granting confidentiality would expire. - (3) Staff of the CSA regulators are unlikely to recommend that an order be held in confidence after its effective date.
-However, if a filer requests that the CSA regulators hold the application, supporting materials, or order in confidence after its effective date, the filer should describe the request for confidentiality separately in its application, and pay any required fee - (a) in the principal jurisdiction, if the filer is making a passport application, or - (b) in the principal jurisdiction and in Ontario, if the filer is making a dual application. - (4) Communications on requests for confidentiality will normally take place by email.
+- 35. (1) A filer requesting that the CSA regulators hold an application and supporting materials in confidence during the application review process should provide a substantive reason for the request in its application. - (2) Any request for confidentiality should explain why the request is reasonable in the circumstances and not prejudicial to the public interest and when any decision granting confidentiality would expire. - (3) Staff of the CSA regulators are unlikely to recommend that an order be held in confidence after its effective date.
+However, if a filer requests that the CSA regulators hold the application, supporting materials, or order in confidence after its effective date, the filer should describe the request for confidentiality separately in its application, and pay any required fee - (a) in the principal jurisdiction, or - (b) in the principal jurisdiction and in Ontario, if the filer is making a dual application. - (4) Communications on requests for confidentiality will normally take place by e-mail.
 If a filer is concerned with this practice, the filer may request in the application that all communications take place by telephone.